openfin/node-integration-example/README.md

 `npm install && npm start`

 ## What is happening ?
-On an `npm start` command the "node-service" folder will be zipped up and moved to the public folder, simulating a remote web server `grunt:connect` will serve the public folder and the OpenFin `grunt:openfin` plugin will launch the node-integration-example application from public/app.json. see the [Gruntfile](https://github.com/openfin/node-integration-example/blob/master/gruntfile.js) for specifics.
+1. On `npm start` the "node-service" folder will be zipped up and moved to the public folder.
+2. Simulating a remote web server, `grunt:connect` will serve the public folder
+3. The OpenFin `grunt:openfin` plugin ([github](https://github.com/openfin/grunt-openfin)) will launch the node-integration-example application from public/app.json.

-On a successfull launch, the contents of the "node-service" folder will be deployed onto OpenFin and launched by `main.js`:
+On a successfull launch, the contents of the "node-service" folder will be deployed onto OpenFin and launched by [main.js](public/js/main.js):

 ```javascript
 fin.desktop.System.launchExternalProcess({